CenterForOpenScience/Policies-and-Procedures/index.md

 _Sensitive_: All grievances will be dealt with sensitively and professionally by staff experienced in these matters.

-_Free of retaliation or victimization_: Staff involved in a grievance shall not victimized by anyone for coming forward with the grievance or for assisting in its resolution.
-Any victimization or retaliation may result in disciplinary action from the hiring and compensation committee, with input from your manager and the HR specialist, including termination of the perpetrator.
+_Free of retaliation or victimization_: Staff involved in a grievance shall not victimize anyone for coming forward with the grievance or for assisting in its resolution.
+Any victimization or retaliation may result in a disciplinary action by the Hiring and Compensation Committee, with input from relevant managers and the Human Resources Specialist.
+The disciplinary action may include termination of the perpetrator.

 _Timely_: Grievances are addressed promptly.